“There’s a sunrise and a sunset every single day, and they’re absolutely free. Don’t miss so many of them.”

 - Old Silver Beach (Falmouth): “If you are looking for a public beach without needing a beach sticker, Old Silver Beach is the perfect option!
 It offers beautiful views of Buzzards Bay and has a jetty you can walk along as it juts out into the water.
 Sitting on the western shore you get amazing sunset views and it provides a great spot to go swimming!”

 - Shining Sea Bikeway (Falmouth): “Whether you rent a bike or bring your own I love taking a ride on the Shining Sea Bikeway.
-This 10.7 mile paved path runs along the coast from Falmouth to Woods Hole and boasts beautiful ocean views.”
+This 10.7 mile paved bike trail runs along the coast from Falmouth to Woods Hole and boasts beautiful ocean views.”

 - The Knob (Woods Hole): “The Knob, located in the Cornelia Carey Sanctuary, is a beautiful little peninsula that juts out into Buzzard’s Bay.
 There is a small parking lot at the end of the dead-end road, but it does fill up quickly.
 There are multiple trails but when you come to the wooden sign just take the trail on the right the entire way and it will bring you to the Knob.
 There are small swimming beaches on either side too and a bench at the end to take in the stunning views of the ocean!”